Famous fictional private investigators

 Simon Templar is a fictional character in a long-running series of books by Leslie Charteris entitled The Saint published between 1928 and 1963, after which other authors collaborated on the books.
 New books featuring the character were written into the 1990s.

 The books often allude to the possibility that Templar started his career as a criminal and suggest that he had somewhere developed the skills of a burglar.
 It is clear from the texts, however, that at the time of the books, all of his income derives from the pockets of the “ungodly” (as he terms those who live by a less moral code than his own.)
 There are several references to a “ten percent collection fee” as he extracts large sums of money from his victims, the remainder being returned to its owners or given away.
-These unworthies include corrupt politicians, warmongers, and indeed all the nastier forms of low life.
+His targets include corrupt politicians, warmongers, and indeed all the nastier forms of low life.
 “He claims he’s a Robin Hood,” bleats one of his victims, “but to me he’s just a robbing hood.”

 Inspector Jacques Clouseau